Research Funding

 In November 2021, York University’s Catalyzing Interdisciplinary Research Clusters (CIRC) competition awarded $525,000 over three years to an interdisciplinary team of York professors to investigate “Digital Currencies” and Fintech.
 The Principal Investigators are Professors Henry Kim from York’s Schulich School of Business and Joann Jasiak from Faculty of Liberal Arts & Professional Studies (Economics).
 The core team members include Schulich’s Professors Irene Henriques and Divinus Oppong-Tawiah as well as Professors Poonam Puri (Osgoode), Sotirios Liaskos (School of IT), and Andrea Podhorsky (Economics).
 There are more than a dozen additional York University collaborators including Schulich researchers Chris Bell, Mark Kamstra, Perry Sadorsky, Yisong Tian, and Hjalmar Turesson that number promises to grow.

-The team has initiated a collaboration with the Bank of Canada to study bitcoin adoption in Canada.
+The team has initiated a collaboration with the Bank of Canada to study Bitcoin adoption in Canada.
 They are also collaborating with Stats Canada to explore how CBDCs can mitigate underprivileged communities’ exclusion from traditional financial services.
 They are funding student and post-doc research into stablecoins, bitcoin energy consumption, cryptocurrency pricing, payment systems for microgrids encompassing electric vehicle charging/discharging, cryptocurrency and digital assets regulations, token-economics simulation and modeling, and decentralized autonomous organizations (DAOs).
 The team also sponsors the Fields Institute Lecture Series on Blockchain, which has hosted world-renowned speakers.

 Newly Funded Projects (2019-2020)